 Keep reading for the best stops to make on a Portland to Crater Lake road trip.

 No matter what time of year visitors are planning a trip to Crater Lake, they need to consider weather conditions.

-Winter brings several feet of snow that sometimes makes the drive from Portland to Crater Lake slower and more dangerous.
+Winter in Oregon brings several feet of snow that sometimes makes the drive from Portland to Crater Lake slower and more dangerous.
 Crater Lake covered in snow is a beautiful site to see, but harsh weather conditions can lead to a white out.

 Summer brings intense heat and smoke from wildfires in southern Oregon.
 Travelers should check the weather conditions before planning their trip and take proper precautions.

 Visitors coming from a distance should consider renting a car and booking overnight accommodations in advance.
 Bend or Sunriver are both great half-way places to stop on the drive from Portland to Crater Lake.

 If you need to rent a car in Portland for this trip, Rentalcars.com has deals across major suppliers.
 Alternatively, browse Outdoorsy for campervans and RVs that can be used for a longer road trip such as from Portland to San Francisco or from Portland to Boise.